The American Law Institute Archives

 Restatements of the Law and Other ALI Projects

 The Institute’s first project was a comprehensive Restatement of the Law, completed in 1944.
 The nine broad areas of the common law analyzed and restated were Agency, Conflict of Laws, Contracts, Judgments, Property, Restitution, Security, Torts, and Trusts.
-In the 1950s, the institute began work on the Second Restatement series, which updated the original Restatements, reflected new analyses and concepts, and expanded upon the authorities used in reaching the conclusions set forth.
+In the 1950s, the Institute began work on the Second Restatement series, which updated the original Restatements, reflected new analyses and concepts, and expanded upon the authorities used in reaching the conclusions set forth.
 The Second Restatement also treated some subjects not included in its predecessor, such as Foreign Relations Law and Landlord and Tenant Law.
-In 1987 the institute began its Third Restatement of the Lawl work on that series continues.
+In 1987 the Institute began its Third Restatement of the Lawl work on that series continues.

-Eventually, the ALI grew to encompass other projects in addition to the restatements, notably, the codification projects (including the Model Code of Evidence, Code of nal Procedure, and Model Penal Code) and legal education.
+Eventually, the ALI grew to encompass other projects in addition to the Restatements, codification projects such the Model Code of Evidence and Model Penal Code.
 Since 1944, the Institute has cooperated with the National Conference of Commissioners on Uniform State Laws in developing and monitoring the Uniform Commercial Code, or UCC.
-The Institute has worked with the American Bar Association since 1947 to provide a multifaceted, national program of continuing legal education aimed at enhancing the competence of the practicing bar.
-The Institute also engages in intensive examination and analysis of other legal areas thought to need reform.
-These projects have dealt with topics such as Federal Taxation, Division of Jurisdiction Between State and Federal Courts, Complex Litigation, and Corporate Governance.

 Scope and Content